 *A cooling off period or Section 66W is not applicable to properties over 2.5 hectares of land or commercial properties

 Before you sell

-The Contract for the Sale of your property will contain the terms and conditions of the sale as well as all information and searches that the law requires the seller to provide.
-The most common documents include:
+Before placing any property on the market, the vendor (seller) must have a Contract of Sale prepared by a Solicitor or Licensed Conveyancer.
+The Contract for the Sale of your property will contain the terms and conditions of the sale as well as all information and documentation that the law requires the seller to provide.
+These prescribed documents include:

-- A copy of the title folio from the Land Titles Office;
+- A copy of the property certificate

 Exchange of Contracts